 My most popular wedding ‘centrepiece’ cake is the traditional Italian ‘Torta Nuziale’.
 It has the lightest sponge soaked in a vanilla liqueur and filled with layers of smooth vanilla pastry cream.
 Its topped with Chantilly cream, fruit and pastries.
 This showstopper of a cake literally melts in the mouth and gives the table a beautiful focal point.

-Styling Your Wedding Desert Table
+Styling Your Wedding Desert Table (the Italian Way!)

 Once you have selected your mouth watering treats, the next thing to consider is how to style your wedding dessert table.
 I love being creative with the presentation, as much as I do creating the desserts.
 You can be ultra extravagant and really make your dessert table reflect the theme and style of your big day or keep it simple and let the desserts speak for themselves.
 Either way, it makes a fabulous focal point for your reception.